craig8196/the-river-protocol/README.md

 * No unreliable send
 * No unordered, reliable messaging
 * Persistent connections that can be hibernated
+* Heavy-weight when managing many connections to the same destination
+* Requires another protocol to send multiple messages/streams on the same connection

 **WARNINGS:**
 * This code is experimental and may have flaws.